jon-jacky/Piety/unix/README.md

 Piety unix directory
 ====================

-This directory contains for Python modules for running Piety on a Unix-like host operating system (including Linux and Mac OS X).
+This directory contains Python modules for running Piety on a Unix-like host operating system (including Linux and Mac OS X).

 To run Piety on a Unix-like host operating system, put this directory